-ID Requirement Rationale Trace P06 software supplied by other Agencies. early in the history of the CCSDS Navigation Working Group.
+ID Requirement Rationale Trace Agencies.
+Navigation Working Group.
 NHM- P07 The NHM shall provide data for a single spacecraft.
 Data from multiple spacecraft would be confusing and the specific hardware from which the data arises will be on a single spacecraft.
 3.1.5 NHM- P08 The single spacecraft to which an NHM applies shall be clearly identified.
 Identifies the spacecraft from which the data originated.
 Table 3-2 OBJECT_NAME and OBJECT_ID NHM- P09 The source (hardware) from which data in lines in the NHM Data Section originate shall be clearly identified.
 Identifies the spacecraft from which the data originated.
-Table 3-2 OBJECT_NAME and OBJECT_ID NHM- P07 P10 The NHM shall have an XML representation.
-CCSDS CMC requires such a representation for Navigation WG standards Sections 4 and 6 NHM- P 11 08 The NHM shall have the ability to dynamically configure the input.
+Table 3-2 OBJECT_NAME and OBJECT_ID NHM- P10 The NHM shall have an XML representation.
+CCSDS CMC requires such a representation for Navigation WG standards Sections 4 and 6 NHM- P11 The NHM shall have the ability to dynamically configure the input.
 The large number and constantly varying types of navigation hardware data require a dynamic configuration to prevent constant updating of the standard as hardware changes.
 5.3